 - The responsible party, healthcare providers and charitable organizations often account for the remainder.

 - It is estimated that those who are not involved in auto accidents pay for 75% of the cost of car accidents through health and car insurance premiums and taxes.

 - Drunk driving accounts for roughly 20% of the economic loss which results from car accidents each year.
 In 2010, drunk driving resulted in costs exceeding $199 billion nationwide.

 Illinois Car Accident Attorneys Committed To Protecting Your Legal Rights

-If you have been involved in an Illinois car accident, it is important to understand your rights and what you are entitled to by law.
-Before negotiating with any insurance companies or the responsible party, it is important that you receive prompt medical treatment and then seek the advice of a qualified personal injury attorney who will be able to represent your best interests.
-Insurance companies often deploy tactics designed to reduce their financial liability and are unable to take advantage of you if you have legal representation.
+If you have been involved in an Illinois car accident, it is important to understand your rights and what you are entitled to receive by law.
+Before negotiating with any insurance companies or the responsible party, it is crucial that you receive prompt medical treatment and then seek the advice of a qualified personal injury attorney who will represent your best interests.
+Hiring a lawyer is necessary because insurance companies often employ tactics designed to reduce their financial liability and are unable to take advantage of you if you have legal representation.

-Rosenfeld Injury Lawyers are committed to helping you move forward following an accident by working with the insurance companies and the responsible party while protecting your best interests.
+Rosenfeld Injury Lawyers are committed to helping you move forward following an accident by negotiating or litigating with the insurance companies and the responsible party while protecting your best interests.
 Contact us today to set up a free consultation with an attorney who can answer your questions and evaluate your case thoroughly before advising you on how best to proceed with your case.

-During your evaluation you will learn about your rights, legal options and what you can expect from every step in the legal process.
-We are confident that we will be able to help you recover the compensation that you are entitled for your car accident injuries and if we are unable to do so, our services will be completely free of charge.
+During your evaluation you will learn about your rights, legal options and what you can expect at every step in the legal process.
+We are confident that we can help you recover the financial compensation that you are entitled to receive for your car accident injuries and if we are unable to do so, our services will be completely free of charge.